CLASH reserves the right to edit for appropriateness, clarity, and decency.

 blog posts must be lead related, no personal attacks or electioneering

-By Primary Election day in June, it will have been 6 years since the passage of Cleveland’s Lead Safe Certificate Plan which was, by the way, a watered down version of CLASH’s 2019 ballot initiative.
+By the time that Primary Election day in September, it will have been 61/2 years since the passage of Cleveland’s Lead Safe Certificate Plan which was, by the way, a watered down version of CLASH’s 2019 ballot initiative.
 Lets build on what we have learned over that period of time, to make a workable plan going forward.
-The risk Cleveland faces is rejection of a “failed” program.
-That’s going on right now in New Hampshire where an ambitious plan of child testing failed to lower the number of children with elevated blood lead levels.
-A report on the failure of New Hampshire’s single-step voluntary compliance strategy recommended that NH add new approaches.
-But it was too late.
-Last month the NH general assembly rejected two new bills to address childhood lead poisoning”.
+The risk that Cleveland faces is rejection of a “failed” program.
+Mayor Bibb's speedy pivot from Lead Clearance Testing to Lead Risk assessment is an example of policy adapting to new information, but the risk is that the public will grow tired of failed plans.
+That's why speedy resolution of the certificate backlog is so important.
+Voters need to see steady progress towards the goal of lead safety.

 CLASHers are beginning to realize that there's no single answer and no quick "fix" to make Cleveland Lead Safe.
 As outlined on our Lead Safe Tool Kit there are 3 elements to a comprehensive strategy: Awareness, child testing and home testing.
 Each element must be in operation at the same time.
 Milwaukee is a classic example of what happens when the health department, the school system, and the community are working in isolation and fingerpointing.
 Here's a footnote from Milwaukee.
 March 20, 2025